tiniPalace/PGP-Verify/README.md

 ## Options

 - `-i, --input <file path>`
-Specify PGP-signed mirrors file."
+Specify PGP-signed mirrors file.
 - `-k, --keep-temporary-files`
-Don't delete mirrors file and keyserver output after completion."
+Don't delete mirrors file and keyserver output after completion.
 - `--keyserver-time-limit <seconds>`
-How long to wait until aborting trying to connect to keyserver"
+How long to wait until aborting trying to connect to keyserver
 - `-p,--port <port number>`
-Specify a non-default port (default is 9050) for the Tor Socks5h proxy on localhost."
+Specify a non-default port (default is 9050) for the Tor Socks5h proxy on localhost.
 - `-s,--silent`
-Only print validation message."
+Only print validation message.
 - `-t,--time-limit <seconds>`
-How many seconds to wait for a HTTP GET request using curl."
+How many seconds to wait for a HTTP GET request using curl.
 - `-w,--wipe`
-Remove all downloaded and produced files such as keyrings, mirrors file, etc. Leaving only files essential for operation."
+Remove all downloaded and produced files such as keyrings, mirrors file, etc. Leaving only files essential for operation.